-The computational projects will be assigned during the semester in addition to the homework assignments, and will require an understanding of material presented during lecture and discussion to perform well.
+Computational projects will be assigned during the semester in addition to the homework assignments, and will require an understanding of material presented during lecture and discussion to perform well.
 Due dates will be given when the projects are assigned, and late projects will not be accepted nor graded.

 Exams will be challenging and you will need to study extensively to perform well.
 All exams will be written and consist of problem sets, short answer, multiple choice, and/or true/false questions.
 Midterm exams will be held according to the schedule below.
 All cell phones must be stored away during exams.
-Use of a cell phone or texting during an exam will lead to an automatic F. Exams cannot be made up - if an exam must be missed due to an excused absence such as illness then the Final Exam score will be substituted for the missed exam.
+Use of a cell phone or texting during an exam will lead to an automatic F. One equation sheet will be permitted at the discretion of the instructor; this may be provided or prepared by the student depending on the instructions prior to the exam.
+Exams cannot be made up - if an exam must be missed due to an excused absence such as illness then the Final Exam score will be substituted for the missed exam.
 This can only be done once and students that must miss more than one exam should consider dropping the course.
-Pending room availability, the midterms will be held as follows:
+The midterms will be held as follows:

-Midterm Exam 1 is scheduled for Wednesday, February 26, and Midterm Exam 2 is scheduled for Monday, April 7.
+Midterm Exam 1 is scheduled for Monday, March 2, and Midterm Exam 2 is scheduled for Wednesday, April 1.
 Both will be held during lecture.

-The Final Exam is scheduled for Tuesday, May 13, from 8:00 am to 11:00 am.
+The Final Exam is scheduled for Tuesday, May 12, from 8:00 am to 11:00 am.